PM Modi praises CM's efforts to fight mafias and develop the state - ExBulletin

 The prime minister also said that the government’s priority is to empower those who are lagging behind in society or who are behind, and pass the benefits of development to them.

-Modi said that in terms of MSP (laabhkaari mulya) of sugar cane, Uttar Pradesh is one of the major states (“agrani”) and that it is also ahead in terms of payments (to farmers).
+Modi said that in terms of MSP (laabhkaari mulya) of sugar cane, Uttar Pradesh is one of the major states (agrani) and it is also ahead in payments (to farmers) .

 He also invoked freedom fighters Ram Prasad Bismil, Ashfaq-ullah-Khan and Thakur Roshan Singh, from Shahjahanpur, during his speech.